NiccoloSalvini/thesis/docs/03-infrastructure.md

 for some other useful but beyond the scope refereces, such as the scheduling algorithm the reader can refer to [@wiki:scheduler].

 ### Cron Jobs
+\BeginKnitrBlock{definition}\iffalse{-91-67-114-111-110-106-111-98-93-}\fi{}

-Cron job is a software utility which acts as a time-based job scheduler in Unix-like OS.
+<span class="definition" id="def:cronjob"><strong>(\#def:cronjob)  \iffalse (Cronjob) \fi{} </strong></span>Cron job is a software utility which acts as a time-based job scheduler in Unix-like OS.
 Linux users that set up and maintain software environments exploit cron to schedule their day-to-day routines to run periodically at fixed times, dates, or intervals.
 It typically automates system maintenance but its usage is very flexible to whichever needed.
 It is lightweight and it is widely used since it is a common option for Linux users.
+\EndKnitrBlock{definition}
 The tasks by cron are driven by a crontab file, which is a configuration file that specifies a set of commands to run periodically on a given schedule.
 The crontab files are stored where the lists of jobs and other instructions to the cron daemon are kept.

 Each line of a crontab file represents a job, and has this structure